wgsl-tooling-wg/wesl-spec/Designing.md

 Our programmers will learn WGSL before learning our extensions.
 We should be additive to WGSL, not change semantics.

 **Part time shader programmers**.
-Our programmers will have to relearn any intracacies we introduce over and over again, so keep it simple.
+Our programmers will have to relearn any intricacies we introduce over and over again, so keep it simple.

 **Medium size teams**.
-Our progammers work on projects ranging in size from tiny programs up to teams of few dozen programmers.
+Our programmers work on projects ranging in size from tiny programs up to teams of few dozen programmers.

 **General programming knowledge**.